-- If cooking in oven: Brown the steak in oil on all sides.
+- Preheat oven to 350°F. Brown the steak in oil on all sides.
 Add the chopped onion and cook until transparent.
 Add garlic and red pepper flakes (optional), thyme and sprinkle the flour on top.
 Mix to coat and cook for 3 minutes.
 Stir in the wine, condensed soup and broth, mix thoroughly.
 Add the potatoes, carrots, celery and cook covered 1 1/2 hours in a 350˚F oven.

 - Prior to serving add frozen peas and stir in to combine.
 Cover and allow to rest 5 minutes and serve.

-- If using a pressure cooker: Brown the steak in oil on all sides.
+- Brown the steak in oil on all sides.
 Add the chopped onion and cook until transparent.
 Add garlic and red pepper flakes (optional), thyme and sprinkle the flour on top.
 Mix to coat and cook for 3 minutes.
 Stir in the wine, condensed soup and broth, mix thoroughly.
 Add the potatoes, carrots, celery and cover with lid.
 Cook for 20 minutes after regulator starts to rock.

 - When done, release steam per manufacturer’s instructions and add frozen peas.
 Stir in to combine with stew.
 Cover and allow to rest 5 minutes then serve.